Reaffith/recipe-finder/README.md

 - **TypeScript**: For type safety and robust code structure.
 - **Tailwind CSS**: For styling with a utility-first approach.
 - **React**: For component-based user interface.
-- **Node.js**: For managing dependencies and running the development server.
 - **Git**: For version control.

 ## Getting Started